 How Not To Kill Your Houseplants – This free event is being held on Wednesday the 11th of December at the Engine Shed, there will be talks from Grant Reid from Calluna regarding growing house plants and a presentation and discussion about hydroponics from Iain Gibson.
 The event is ticketed and people should book through Eventbrite.

 Noticeboards – RCC has been investigating cost effective and environmentally acceptable ways of installing noticeboards.
-The Men’s Shed in Alloa are preparing a quote for 3 stand alone noticeboards for site round Riverside.
+The Men’s Shed in Alloa are preparing a quote for 3 stand alone noticeboards for sites round Riverside.
 The funding application will be submitted in January.

 Events – November has been a busy month with community events.
 A craft day was hosted by Pat and Parvin Morrissey which was wonderful event with another event hoped for in 2020.
 There was a very successful fundraising evening in the Green Lounge which raised over £890 which was donated to Town Break.
 Riverside Bowling Club held a karaoke and quiz night and are currently applying for funding to renovate their club house in time for their 100th Birthday in 2021 and to allow it to be multifunctional and of benefit to the wider community.
 JM also attended a citizenship ceremony with a member of the Riverside community receiving their naturalisation.